Overlos/MillikanAnalysis/README.md

 "num of bin" is the amount of iterations you want.

 *********************************************************************************************************************************
+HOW TO CALCULATE THE FINAL POINT OF THE GRAPH

 The final x point is then given by:

 startingpoint + (widthofbin * numbofbin)

+I'm sorry if that is not the most efficient and easy way, I will update in future: any suggestion is appreciated.

 *********************************************************************************************************************************
 ERROR CODES

 I assigned various exit commands, their return are:

 0 = The amount of files required was not met, you inserted more or less than 5 elements, which is the number currently required.

 1 = The file you specified does not exist.

 *********************************************************************************************************************************